BrendanParmer/NodeToPython/README.md

 ## About
 A Blender add-on to create add-ons!
 This addo-on will take your Geometry Nodes or Materials and convert them into legible Python add-ons!

-It automatically handles node layout, default values, sub-node groups, naming, and more!
+It automatically handles node layout, default values, subgroups, naming, colors, and more!

 I think Blender's node-based editors are powerful, yet accessible tools, and I wanted to make scripting them easier for add-on creators.
 Combining Python with node based setups allows you to do things that would otherwise be tedious or impossible, such as
 * `for` loops